 On one hand it would be awkward to store the data in a way giving each attribute a column of its own, since many of the attributes are not relevant for a specific object.

-On the other hand, it would look messy displaying it in a way that mixed lengths, colors and weights.
+On the other hand, it would look messy displaying it in a way that mixes lengths, colors and weights.

-If this database is loaded into Qlik Sense using the standard way and display the data in a table it looks like this:
+If this database is loaded into Qlik Sense using the standard way and the data is displayed in a table, it looks like this: